Zebrafish: Obesity

 Zebrafish have been used as a model system to study obesity, with research into both genetic obesity and over-nutrition induced obesity.
 Obese zebrafish, similar to obese mammals, show dysregulation of lipid controlling metabolic pathways, which leads to weight gain without normal lipid metabolism.
 Also like mammals, zebrafish store excess lipids in visceral, intramuscular, and subcutaneous adipose deposits.
 These reasons and others make zebrafish good models for studying obesity in humans and other species.
 Genetic obesity is usually studied in transgenic or mutated zebrafish with obesogenic genes.
-As an example, transgenic zebrafish with overexpressed AgRP, an endogenous melacortin antagonist, showed increased body weight and adipose deposition during growth.
+As an example, transgenic zebrafish with overexpressed AgRP, an endogenous melanocortin antagonist, showed increased body weight and adipose deposition during growth.
 Though zebrafish genes may not be the exact same as human genes, these tests could provide important insight into possible genetic causes and treatments for human genetic obesity.
 Diet-induced obesity zebrafish models are useful, as diet can be modified from a very early age.
 High fat diets and general overfeeding diets both show rapid increases in adipose deposition, increased BMI, hepatosteatosis, and hypertriglyceridemia.
 However, the normal fat, overfed specimens are still metabolically healthy, while high-fat diet specimens are not.
 Understanding differences between types of feeding-induced obesity could prove useful in human treatment of obesity and related health conditions.